basho/riak_shell/README.md

 Goals
 -----

-The goals of riak_shell are to have a single shell that can:
+The goals of riak-shell are to have a single shell that can:
 * run SQL commands
 * run `riak-admin` commands
 * be used a developer/devops tool for managing riak clusters